 Tier 2 email Agents should be more experienced than Tier 1 email Agents and directly handle customer emails.
 The Agents within this tier should handle up to 40 emails a day.
 Success for Tier 2 email Agents is measured by the email inquiry or problem is resolved, which is determined using a post-contact survey.

 Tier 3 email Agents are the most experienced or best FCR performing email Agents.
 These email Agents handle escalated or complaint emails.
 Escalated emails may require support from other departments, such as claims, service repair, IT, or billing departments.
 Given the complexity of escalated and complaint issues, tier 3 email Agents should only handle up to 25 emails a day.
 Tier 3 email Agents' success is measured by escalated or complaint email resolution, which is also determined using a post-contact survey.

 Contact centers want to deliver a positive CX journey using the Email channel.
 Customers like to feel and think that their email inquiry or problem matters to the Agent who is responding to them.
-Below are tips for ensuring that a customer has a positive experience resolving their inquiry or problem on the Email channel efficiently and effectively by using an Email Resolution Delivery Model.
+Below are tips for ensuring that a customer has a positive experience resolving their inquiry or problem on the Email channel efficiently and effectively by using a Resolution Delivery Model.